onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 pragma solidity 0.4.4;
 ```

+Note: a floating pragma version (ie. `^0.4.25`) will compile fine with `0.4.26-nightly.2018.9.25`, however nightly builds should never be used to compile code for production.

 ### Exception

 Pragma statements can be allowed to float when a contract is intended for consumption by other developers, as in the case with contracts in a library or EthPM package.
 Otherwise, the developer would need to manually update the pragma in order to compile locally.